 While we want to avoid that ‘fake’, staged look that comes with most stock photography, sometimes we need that perfect image that can only be found in online libraries with stock photos.
-So to help with your search, here are some things to look for on stock photo sites:
+So, to help with your search, here are some tips for finding good stock images:

 - Avoid photographs of people staring straight at the camera.
 Looking for images that have someone looking away from the camera (or right past it) helps to alleviate the level of ‘fakeness’.